 The 20km descent is amongst the steepest in the world, twisting through yawning ravines, cascading waterfalls, remote Nordic farmhouses and snow-dusted mountain peaks.
 Lasting a short but exhilarating 55 minutes, this is the closest that rail passengers will get to an adrenaline kick.
 Visit the Flam website for more information and tickets – journeys cost around US$50.

 Canadian Rockies Railway, Canada

-VIA offers a 7-day Vancouver to Toronto trip – from CAN$1,879 economy -passing through Jasper – Canada’s largest National park, the Columbian ice fields, the Banff, and Yoho National park along its route.
-Or else the Royal Canadian Pacific’s six-day Canadian Rockies trail – CAN$8200 + tax, all inclusive – takes in Lake Louise, Kicking horse pass and the spiral tunnels and the Columbia valley wetlands.
+VIA offers range of trips, from 3 days at a minimum, from Vancouver to Toronto trip – Beginning at $617 economy.
+Depending on your time and budget you can book your trip passing through Jasper – Canada’s largest National park, the Columbian ice fields, the Banff, and Yoho National park along its route.
+Or else the Royal Canadian Pacific’s six-day Canadian Rockies trail that takes in Lake Louise, Kicking horse pass and the spiral tunnels and the Columbia valley wetlands.
+It is no longer available as a public tour but can be booked through the website as a private charter.
 Whichever route you choose, it’s surely a more relaxing way to discover the Rockies than attempting to scale the high peaks – a feat best left to skilled mountaineers.

 >> Read more about traveling through Canada by train

 There are numerous options for travelers from first-class package deals running into the thousands including stopovers with local tours and excursions, to the cheaper DIY hop-on-hop-off approach where you’ll probably find yourself piled in with the locals and practicing your Russian over a stiff drink.
 Seat 61 offers an excellent guide to navigating the Trans-Siberian, planning your itinerary and booking your tickets.